rledford/impinj-reader-provisioner/README.md

 - ItemSense ReaderAgent token
 - ItemSense server SSL certificate
 - Reader definitions created for all readers requiring provisioning
+- Readers must be able to communicate with the ItemSense server at the time of provisioning

 ## Usage